 Vehicle engineering to meet structural requirements while avoiding vibration and panel deformation is challenging because of the unique coupling of structural performance with aerodynamic loading.
 Typically, testing for this occurs very late in the design process using fully detailed prototypes.
 Wind tunnel tests can show static loading conditions, but cannot replicate the transient onset conditions found on the road.
 Only road tests can detect some panel vibration failures.

-Early in the design process, the structural requirements are usually met by overdesigning parts, retaining more part weight and leading to greater parts cost.
+Early in the design process, structural requirements are usually met by overdesigning parts, retaining more part weight and leading to greater parts cost.
 Door mounts and seals are designed to retain seal contact with the frame.
 The cost of missing some vibration or door seal problems can be high, because correcting for structural stiffness problems late in the design process greatly increases retooling and parts costs.

-PowerFLOW is inherently transient, easily and accurately predicting surface pressure fluctuations causing vibrations and the static loads, thus providing a predictive capability to address commercial vehicle panel deformation problems.
+PowerFLOW is inherently transient, easily and accurately predicting surface pressure fluctuations causing vibrations and the static loads, thus providing a predictive capability to address panel deformation problems.
 Static and transient loads are coupled with your choice of structural solver to compute vibration, static deformation, and seal performance.